stijn-dejongh/lovecraft_public_domain/manuscript/very_old_folk.md

 those forbidden heights and coiled about each man separately, till all the cohort was struggling and screaming in the dark, as if acting out the fate of Laocoön and his sons.
 Only old Scribonius Libo seemed resigned.
-He uttered words amidst the screaming, and they echo still in my ears.
-"Malitia vetus--malitia vetus est . . . venit . . . tandem venit . . . "
+He uttered words amidst the screaming, and they echo still in my ears. _"Malitia vetus--malitia vetus est . . . venit . . . tandem venit . . ."_

 And then I waked.
 It was the most vivid dream in years, drawing upon wells of the subconscious long untouched and forgotten.
 Of the fate of that cohort no record exists, but the town at least was saved--for encyclop&aelig;dias tell of the survival of Pompelo to this day, under the modern Spanish name of Pompelona. . . .

-     Yrs for Gothick
-Supremacy-  C &middot; IVLIVS &middot; VERVS &middot;
+Yrs for Gothick Supremacy - C &middot; IVLIVS &middot; VERVS &middot;

 MAXIMINVS.